jdieramon/jdieramon.github.io/pages/events.md

 ### 2018

 * DEC
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journals Genes, International Journal of Molecular Sciences, and PeerJ.
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journals
+  * Genes
+  * International Journal of Molecular Sciences
+  * PeerJ
+  * Plan Methods

 * DEC 10-20, Córdoba, Spain.
 Academic director and lecturer of the '[Introduction to R programming for Data Science](https://jdieramon.github.io/CursoAnalisisDatos/){:target="_blank"}'.
 2nd edition (30h).
 University of Cordoba. **If you are interested in organize this course in your institution, please [contact](mailto:@q72pecam@uco.es) us**.